 Kirsten Engel, Charles E. Ares Professor of Law, University of Arizona James E. Rodgers School of Law; CPR Member Scholar

 Andrew Grossman, Partner, BakerHostetler; Adjunct Scholar at the Cato Institute

 David Driesen, University Professor, Syracuse University School of Law; CPR Member Scholar

 Meanwhile, the Trump Administration and the GOP majority in Congress have taken dead aim at the Clean Power Plan, promising a rollback.
-Mindful of the importance of the Clean Power Plan to the effort to save the planet from the worst effects of climate change, CPR Member Scholars plan to track and combat the Administration's efforts.
+Mindful of the importance of the Clean Power Plan to the effort to save the planet from the worst effects of climate change, CPR Member Scholars are tracking and combating the Administration's efforts.

 In March 2017, President Trump traveled to the Environmental Protection Agency, where, surrounded by coal industry leaders and lobbyists, he signed an executive order directing EPA to begin dismantling the plan.
 CPR's Robert Verchick blasted the President's order, calling it an "irresponsible assault on a host of health, safety, and environmental safeguards that protect people and save lives.
 Unraveling the Clean Power Plan," he continued, "will be more difficult than sending out a tweet, but if Trump and his administration succeed, their attacks on clean air rules will have serious consequences for the American people, including thousands more asthma attacks, heart attacks, strokes, and otherwise preventable deaths."